Keyboard shortcuts

 BootstrapSystem requirements, what gets installed, skip flags, modes

-Managing dotfileschezmoi workflow, editing dotfiles, template variables, shared home safety
+Managing dotfileschezmoi workflow, editing dotfiles, template variables, shared-home safety

 Package managementAdding tools via cargo, npm, pip, or Homebrew